hapax/hapax.github.io/assets/feynman.md

 A giant particle accelerator like the Large Hadron Collider (LHC) is not so different from a magician's hat.
-We throw in some particles, shake the hat a little and wave a wand.
+We throw in some particles, tap with our wand (more or less energetically), and peer inside.
-When we peer into the hat, we can learn about the fundamental constituents of the universe.
+What comes out reveals the basic structure of the universe.